BrianRagazzi/aws-certification-prep/exercises/ex-005_ExpandingVpcConfig.rst

      - During this exercise, we will creating a VPC Endpoint.
 It should not need to run for more than hour or so.
    * - VPC Endpoint
      - $0.01 per GB of data processed.
-     - During this exercise, we will creating a NAT Gateway.
+     - During this exercise, we will creating a VPC Endpoint.
 A small amount of data will be processed.
    * - Data Transfer
      -
         + $0.00 per GB - Data Transfer IN to Amazon EC2 from Internet